jwryan9/jwryan-org/src/index.md

 ## About

 Hello!
-My name is Jason, I am a software engineer currently working for [The Knot Worldwide](https://www.theknotww.com) .
+My name is Jason, I am a software engineer currently working for [The Knot Worldwide](https://www.theknotww.com).
-I like to work on interesting problems with great teams.
+I enjoy working on interesting problems with great teams.

 I have experience building web applications, cloud APIs, and data pipelines.